What If I Never Do Anything Prolific?

 Now, I’m not so focused about “making it” as I am about making a life.
 One that will have its career highs and lows, successes and failures, but one most centered around the people, places, and things I love.
 And that will be prolific enough for me.

-Henah Velez (she/her) is an Editor at The Good Trade.
-She holds a Master’s in Social Entrepreneurship and is a proud Rutgers grad.
-Originally from NJ, Henah’s now in Santa Barbara, CA, where she loves shopping small, hanging with her pets, or traveling.
+Henah Velez (she/her) is the Executive Producer at Money with Katie at Morning Brew, a personal finance brand for women including a chart-topping podcast, blog, and newsletter.
+She’s also a long-time writer at The Good Trade.
+Henah holds a Master’s in Social Entrepreneurship and is a proud Rutgers grad.
+Originally from NJ, Henah’s now in Atlanta where she loves shopping small, hanging with her pets, or traveling.
 Say hi on Instagram!